azapeti/local-music-to-spotify-playlist-creator_2/README.md

 ## Overview

 Local Music to Spotify Playlist Creator is a Python application that allows users to convert their offline music collections into Spotify playlists.
 This enhanced **Terminal Edition** lets you turn your local music folder into a Spotify playlist directly from the terminal.
 It scans music files (like `.mp3`) for metadata or parses filenames, searches tracks on Spotify, and builds or updates your chosen playlist.
+Additionally, it offers the ability to extract detailed song data for analysis, saving it to a JSON file.

 > 🛠️ No GUI required — this version is designed to run anywhere Python works.